BurguerJohn/Dain-App/README.md

 - ffmpeg

 ### Installation
 If you use Linux.
 You'd better use conda env.
-The environment by [requirements.txt](requirements.txt) has tested on Ubuntu 18.04.
+The environment by [requirements.txt](requirements.txt) has tested on Ubuntu 18.04 and Arch Linux.

     conda create --name DAIN-APP --file requirements.txt
     conda activate DAIN-APP
+    pip install 'opencv-contrib-python==4.4.0.46'

 Some tips:
 - Install pyqt5 by pip may cause crash issue.
 If you meet this error: